zowe/docs-site/docs/user-guide/troubleshootinstall.md

 **Follow these steps:**

-1. [Obtain the Project Zoe installation files](zoegettingstarted.md), which includes the zowe-cli-bundle.zip file.
+1. [Obtain the Zowe installation files](gettingstarted.md), which includes the zowe-cli-bundle.zip file.
 Use FTP to distribute the zowe-cli-bundle.zip file to client workstations.
 2. Open a command line window and browse to the directory where you downloaded the Zowe CLI installation bundle (.zip file).
 Issue the following command to unzip the files:

     ```